 Behind the main cathedral, you’ll most likely spot a market selling a smattering of local dishes you should try before leaving.
-There’s a make-shift food court selling eggs, rice, and beans plus other staples like fried cheese, stuffed plantains, thick tortillas and a rainbow of fresh-pressed juices.
+There’s a make-shift food court selling eggs, rice, and beans plus other staples like fried cheese, stuffed plantains, thick tortillas, and a rainbow of fresh-pressed juices.
 You can easily fill up for breakfast, lunch, or dinner on just a couple of dollars here.

 Smoothies + Juices

 You will find fresh juices and smoothies all over Nicaragua, so finding a good smoothie joint in Leon won't be hard.
-However, we're big fans of this cute smoothie bar where you can get fruits like banana, mangoes and strawberries blended with yogurt for less than $1.50.
+However, we're big fans of this cute smoothie bar where you can get fruits like bananas, mangoes and strawberries blended with yogurt for less than $1.50.

 Jugoso: Parque de Los Poetas, 1 C. Al Este | Parque Central, Leon